-The amount and timing of protein intake in this process is of particular importance to maintaining the ketogenic state and to reduce hunger but also to ensure preservation of lean muscle mass.
-If too little protein is consumed or if it is not consumed often enough, the body will come out of the fat burning state as it works to conserve stores of energy (fat).
+The amount and timing of protein intake in this process is of particular importance to maintaining the ketogenic state and reducing hunger but also ensuring the preservation of lean muscle mass.
+If too little protein is consumed or if it is not consumed often enough, the body will come out of the fat-burning state as it works to conserve stores of energy (fat).
 When too much protein is consumed it can have harmful effects on both the musculature and other systems.

 “When too much protein and too little fat and carbs are consumed, your cells burn protein for energy.
 This can create an acidic environment in the body, which triggers calcium (a base) to get pulled out of bones to neutralize the acid.
 Muscle also tends to weaken in an acidic environment, which increases the risk of injury and premature aging.
 And when protein is burned for fuel in place of the carbs you’re not eating (your body’s preferred fuel source), it’s essentially wasted, because it’s not available to maintain and repair your muscle and other lean tissue.”
 (Sass, 2019)

-Spreading one’s intake of protein throughout several meals during the day will stimulate 24-hour protein synthesis.
+Spreading one’s protein intake throughout several meals during the day will stimulate 24-hour protein synthesis.
 (Mamerow MM, 2014) A smaller, measured amount of protein eaten at regular intervals has also been shown to be more effective at reducing hunger even when fewer total calories are consumed (Paddon-Jones D, 2008).

 Castaneda, R., & Fetters, K. A. (2019, August 29).
 How much protein do I need?
 U.S. News.
 Retrieved September 6, 2019, from https://health.usnews.com/wellness/food/articles/how-much-protein-do-i-need